Parallel random LiDAR with spatial multiplexing of a many-mode laser: Multimode lasing

 Instead of building a 2D array of separate lasers, we combine many lasers in a single cavity.
 This is realized with a degenerate cavity \cite{nixon2013efficient}, as shown schematically in Fig.~\ref{fig1}(a).
 It consists of two lenses in a $2f - 2f$ telescope arrangement between two flat mirrors \cite{liew2017intracavity}.
 The focal length $f$ of both lenses is 100 mm, which yields a cavity length $L = 4f = $ 400 mm.
 A thin disk of Nd:YVO$_4$ crystal, located at one end of the cavity, provides optical gain when optically pumped by a high-power laser diode at 808 nm (Coherent, FAP800-40W).
 The other end of the cavity is an output coupler with 99.6\% reflectivity at 1064 nm.

 In principle, the degenerate cavity has the self-imaging property, where any point on one end mirror is imaged back onto itself after light propagates one round trip inside the cavity [Fig.~\ref{fig1}(a)].
-This property, combined with optical pumping, allows many transverse modes to lase simultaneously with degenerate frequency and quality factor \cite{arnaud1969degenerate, pole1965conjugate}.
-Each transverse mode creates a diffraction limited area on the gain disk, and the total number of lasing modes is given by the ratio of the pump area over the diffraction area.
+This property, combined with optical pumping, allows simultaneous lasing in many transverse modes with degenerate frequency and quality factor \cite{arnaud1969degenerate, pole1965conjugate}.
+Each transverse mode creates a diffraction-limited area on the gain disk, and the total number of lasing modes is given by the ratio of the pump area over the diffraction area.
 The latter is determined by the numerical aperture of the cavity as well as optical misalignment.
-Small misalignments, aberrations and thermal lensing induce a small degree of inherent detuning \cite{Arnaud69p2}, therefore in practice the frequency degeneracy is slightly lifted with limited spectral spread.
+Small misalignments, aberrations, and thermal lensing induce a small degree of inherent detuning \cite{Arnaud69p2}, therefore in practice the frequency degeneracy is slightly lifted with limited spectral spread.

 Continuous-wave lasing is achieved in the degenerate cavity with optical pumping at room temperature.
 The pump beam has a diameter of 2 mm on the gain disk.
-The optical pump power is 22 W, well above the lasing threshold of 4.1 W. The output emission power from the degenerate cavity is 1.1 W. Since the optical gain bandwidth ($> 100$ GHz) is much wider than the frequency spacing of longitudinal modes (free spectral range $\Delta\nu$ = 0.375 GHz), hundreds of longitudinal modal groups lase, each containing many near-degenerate transverse modes \cite{chriki2018spatiotemporal}.
+The optical pump power is 22 W, well above the lasing threshold of 4.1 W. The output emission power from the degenerate cavity is 1.1 W. Since the optical gain bandwidth ($> 100$ GHz) is much wider than the frequency spacing of longitudinal modes (free spectral range $\Delta\nu$ = 0.375 GHz), lasing occurs for hundreds of longitudinal modal groups, each containing many near-degenerate transverse modes \cite{chriki2018spatiotemporal}.